-There’s a few steps you can take to achieve the two-week and maybe an even longer lifespan for your Roses.
+There are a few steps you can take to achieve the two-week and maybe an even longer lifespan for your Roses.
 One of them is placing them in water as soon as they’re cut.

-How Long Can Roses Stay Out of Water?
+How Long Can Roses Go Without Water?

 Why do Roses Need Water?

 When a flower is cut from the plant, the petals, along with the foliage that you leave on the stem, lose moisture through transpiration.

 Placing the stems in water allows them to suck the water they need to keep up with the transpiration rates.
 This keeps the Rose fresh.

 In case water is not provided, the foliage and petals keep losing water to the atmosphere, and the water does not get replaced.
 The plant cells become flaccid, and the Rose wilts.

 Best Practices for Cut Roses

 Expert florists recommend taking a wide bucket, half-filled with fresh water, along with you when you cut the Roses from the plants.

 Having a ready water bucket will allow you to immerse the Roses in water as soon as they are cut, so they spend zero time without water.